-- Strong organizational skills. - Excellent written and spoken communication skills. - Leadership qualities. - Strong computer skills. - Ability to interact with a diverse population. - Ability to interact with community leaders.
+- Strong organizational skills. - Excellent written and spoken communication skills. - Leadership qualities. - Strong computer skills. - Ability to interact with a diverse population. - · Ability to interact with community leaders.

-GENERAL ADMINISTRATION DEAN OF LIBERAL ARTS AND DEAN OF APPLIED SCIENCES
+GENERAL ADMINISTRATION DEAN OF LIBERAL ARTS AND ADULT EDUCATION AND LITERACY (AEL)

-The Dean of Liberal Arts and the Dean of Applied Sciences are generally responsible for supervision of instructional personnel and educational programs of the college.
+The Dean of Liberal Arts is generally responsible for supervision of instructional personnel and educational programs of the college.
 Specific responsibilities of the offices are as follows:

-- 1. Act as chief advisor to the Vice-President of Academic Affairs in matters of college policy, particularly in instructional affairs. - 2.
-Formulate educational policies and presents them to the Faculty, the Curriculum Committee and the appropriate Vice-President for consideration. - 3.
-Preside over meetings of the faculty. - 4.
-Direct attention of faculty members to changing educational policy, thought, and practices, particularly as they affect higher education. - 5.
-Supervise curriculum, courses, and methods of instruction, and evaluate instruction. - Recruit new faculty members and cooperate with Division Chairs in the nomination of new members for the teaching staff, make recommendations to the Vice-President of Academic Affairs regarding the promotion, demotion, or dismissal of members of the faculty. - 7.
+- 1. Act as chief advisor to the Vice-President of Academic Affairs in matters of college policy, particularly in instructional affairs and the AEL program. - 2.
+Formulate educational policies and presents them to the AEL staff, the Faculty, the Curriculum Committee and the appropriate Vice-President for consideration. - 3.
+Preside over meetings of the faculty and AEL staff. - Direct attention of faculty members and AEL staff to changing educational policy, thought, and practices, particularly as they affect higher education. - 5.
+Supervise curriculum, courses, and methods of instruction, and evaluate instruction. - Recruit new faculty members and cooperate with Division Chairs and the Director of the Adult Education and Literacy in the nomination of new members for the teaching staff, make recommendations to the Vice-President of Academic Affairs regarding the promotion, demotion, or dismissal of members of the faculty. - 7.
 Prepare reports of various kinds relating to faculty issues. - 8.
-Make recommendations for improvements of the physical plant as it relates to the educational program. - 9.
-Prepare the budget for the appropriate Divisions. - 10.
-Approve requisitions for expenditures. - 11.
-Each semester prepare the schedule of classes in cooperation with the Division Chairs, Associate Vice-Presidents, and Vice-President of Student Services for day and evening classes. - 12.
-Approve faculty travel. - 13.
-Meet with Division Chairs once a month at various times. - 14.
-Inspect classroom and equipment at various times. - 15.
-Approve and follow up on maintenance work orders for faculty members.
+Monitor course enrollments and offerings for the college, including AEL. - 9.
+Make recommendations for improvements of the physical plant as it relates to the educational program. - 10.
+Prepare the budget for the appropriate Divisions and the Adult Education and Literacy Program. - 11.
+Approve requisitions for expenditures. - 12.
+Each semester prepare the schedule of classes in cooperation with the Director of Adult Education and Literacy, Division Chairs, Associate Vice-Presidents, and Vice-President of Student Services for day and evening classes. - 13.
+Approve faculty travel and travel for the AEL Director and staff. - 14.
+Meet with Division Chairs and the Director of AEL once a month at various times. - 15.
+Meet with the AEL Director and Site Supervisors once per month.